PEZ/paste-replaced/README.md

 * A command **Paste Replaced: Paste From Canned...**
 * A command **Paste Replaced: Paste Text...**

 **Paste Canned** will bring up a menu of your configured canned texts.
 You configure the canned text in a (kind of) [EDN](https://learnxinyminutes.com/docs/edn/) (a bit like a much, much better JSON) file.
-The default location for this file is at the workspace root, named `paste-replaced-canned.edn` (configurable from settings).
+The default location for this file is at the workspace root, named `paste-replaced-canned-texts.edn` (configurable from settings).
 The format is that this file should consist of a vector (like a JS array) of maps (like a JS object), where each map has two entries:

 * `:name`, a string with the name to show in the canned texts menu
 * `:text`, a string with the canned text, or a piece of Clojure code or EDN (this is what makes it a kind of an EDN file, because EDN can't host all Clojure code)